stadt-karlsruhe/CO2-Runter/README.md

    changes will be merged into the main repository.

 This workflow ensures a clean commit history and makes it easy for others to understand and review your contributions.

+## License

+Creative Commons Legal Code

+CC0 1.0 Universal

+CREATIVE COMMONS CORPORATION IS NOT A LAW FIRM AND DOES NOT PROVIDE LEGAL SERVICES.
+DISTRIBUTION OF THIS DOCUMENT DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP.
+CREATIVE COMMONS PROVIDES THIS INFORMATION ON AN "AS-IS" BASIS.
+CREATIVE COMMONS MAKES NO WARRANTIES REGARDING THE USE OF THIS DOCUMENT OR THE INFORMATION OR WORKS PROVIDED HEREUNDER, AND DISCLAIMS LIABILITY FOR DAMAGES RESULTING FROM THE USE OF THIS DOCUMENT OR THE INFORMATION OR WORKS PROVIDED HEREUNDER.